kbase/cdm-spark-standalone/README.md

 To test the cluster is working:

-1. Connect to the spark-user container:
+1. Start a shell in the spark-user container:
     ```bash
     docker compose exec -it spark-user bash
     ```